aws-amplify/docs/js/vue.md

 Vue.js support is currently in beta and installable via `aws-amplify-vue@beta` from npm.
 {: .callout .callout--info}

 The ```aws-amplify-vue``` package is a set of Vue components which integrates your Vue application with the AWS-Amplify library.
-It is intended for use with Vue applications using version 2.5 or above, and was created using the Vue 3.0 CLI.
+The package supports Vue applications using version 2.5 or above, and was created using the Vue 3.0 CLI.

 ## Configuration